Brayton-Lordianto/geometric-processing-nyu/Details_README/Mesh_Parametization.md

 <!-- $$s^TKs + s^Tb + c$$ -->
 and minimize it by solving a linear system for the unknown `s`.

-Your task is
+our task is

  * Determine the matrix `K` and vector `b` in the above minimization (by expanding the least-squares error expression).
- * Minimize by differentiating and equating the gradient to zero; this gives you a linear system to solve.
+ * Minimize by differentiating and equating the gradient to zero; this gives we a linear system to solve.
  * Display the scalar function on the surface using a color map and overlay its gradient vectors.
  * Plot the deviation between the input vector field and the solution scalar function's gradient (the "Poisson reconstruction error").

 *Note:* the linear system is not full rank; `K` has a one dimensional nullspace corresponding to the constant function.
-This is because a scalar field can be offset by any constant value without altering its gradient.
-You will need to fix the value at one vertex (e.g., to zero) to solve the system.
+This is because a scalar field can be offset by any constant value without altering its gradient. we will need to fix the value at one vertex (e.g., to zero) to solve the system.

 <div align=center><img width=50% height=50% src=img/sf_1.png/><img width=50% height=50% src=img/sf_2.png/></div>